 Since inception, we have incurred significant operating losses.
-Our net loss was \$34.4 million and \$24.6 million for the six months ended June 30, 2016 and 2015, respectively, \$52.8 million for the year ended December 31, 2015, \$40.3 million for the year ended December 31, 2014 and \$20.9 million for the year ended December 31, 2013.
-As of June 30, 2016, we had an accumulated deficit of \$169.4 million.
+Our net losses were \$61.4 million for the six months ended June 30, 2017 and \$72.5 million, \$52.8 million and \$40.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$268.9 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, particularly as we:

-- continue the planned clinical development activities for our lead drug candidates, BLU-285 and BLU-554; - continue to discover, validate and develop additional drug candidates, including BLU-667; - conduct research and development activities under our collaborations with Alexion and Roche; - conduct development and commercialization activities for companion diagnostics, including our companion diagnostic with Ventana Medical Systems, Inc., or Ventana, for BLU-554; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and business personnel; and - \cdot incur additional costs associated with operating as a public company.
+- continue the planned clinical development activities for our lead drug candidates, BLU-285, BLU-554 and BLU-667; - · commence additional potential clinical development activities for our lead drug candidates, such as registration clinical trials or indication expansion clinical trials (which may include expansion into earlier lines of therapy or additional diseases); - · continue to produce drug substance and drug product material for use in pre-clinical studies, clinical trials, and for use as commercial supply; - continue to discover, validate and develop additional drug candidates; - · conduct research and development activities under our collaboration with Roche;

+- conduct development and commercialization activities for companion diagnostic tests, including our companion diagnostic tests with Ventana Medical Systems, Inc., or Ventana, for BLU-554 and with QIAGEN Manchester Limited, or Qiagen, for BLU-285; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and business personnel; - expand our pre-commercial development activities and operations, including additional costs related to new office and laboratory space under the lease agreement that we entered into in April 2017; and - · incur additional costs associated with operating as a public company.